Mortgage Interest Deduction: What’s Deductible in 2021?

-Homeownership comes with several perks — one of them is the ability to deduct the interest portion of your monthly mortgage payments.
-The mortgage interest deduction allows you to reduce your taxable income by the amount of interest paid on your home loan during the previous year, which can add up to significant savings come tax time.
+Homeownership comes with several perks, and among them is the ability to deduct the interest you pay on your mortgage.
+The home mortgage interest deduction allows you to reduce your taxable income by the amount of interest paid on up to $750,000 in mortgage debt — in many cases — during the previous year, which can add up to significant savings come tax time.

-The mortgage interest deduction is used to deduct the interest paid on a home loan in a given year.
-Taxpayers can deduct the interest paid on mortgages secured by their primary residence and a second home, if applicable, for loans used to buy, build or substantially improve the property.
+The home mortgage interest deduction is used to deduct the interest paid on a home loan in a given year.
+Taxpayers can deduct the interest paid on mortgages secured by their primary residence (and a second home, if applicable) for loans used to buy, build or substantially improve the property.

-Since the Tax Cuts and Jobs Act was enacted, taxpayers who took out a mortgage after Dec.
-15, 2017, can deduct only the interest paid on up to $750,000 of mortgage debt, or $375,000 for married couples filing separately.
+Since the Tax Cuts and Jobs Act of 2017 was enacted, taxpayers who took out a mortgage after Dec.
+15, 2017 can deduct only the interest paid on up to $750,000 of their mortgage debt, or $375,000 for married couples filing separately.
 The mortgage interest deduction limit for home loans originated before Dec.
-15, 2017, is $1 million for individuals and $500,000 for married couples filing separately.
+16, 2017, is $1 million for individuals and $500,000 for married couples filing separately.

-Your mortgage lender will send you a Form 1098 by Jan.
-31, which reports how much you paid in mortgage interest during the previous year.
-If you have more than one mortgage, including a home equity loan or home equity line of credit, you should receive a Form 1098 for each loan.
+Your mortgage lender should send you a Form 1098 — a mortgage interest statement — by Jan.
+31, which details the mortgage interest you paid during the year prior.
+If you have more than one mortgage, including a home equity loan or home equity line of credit (HELOC), you should receive a Form 1098 for each loan.

-The interest portion of your monthly mortgage payment isn’t the only interest you can deduct on your tax bill.
-Here are other types of deductible interest to keep in mind, according to the Internal Revenue Service:
+The interest portion of your monthly mortgage payment isn’t the only interest you’re permitted to deduct from your tax bill.
+Here are other types of deductible interest to keep in mind, according to the IRS:

 - Mortgage points, or prepaid interest, paid at closing